-Kylie Gibbons' children may be some of the most well travelled kids I have come across This Kiwi family are fortunate to be on an overseas adventure around the world and are currently travelling through Asia.
+Kylie Gibbons’ family adventures abroad mean her children are some of the best-travelled kids I have come across This New Zealand family are fortunate to be on an overseas adventure around the world and are currently travelling through Asia.
 We talk to Kylie about what it is like to live this Nomadic lifestyle, family in tow.
 You can follow their adventures on their Blog, Instagram and Facebook.

 We’re a family of four from Auckland, New Zealand who love to travel the world.
 Prior to having children Mike and I travelled extensively through Europe, the Middle East, South America and Africa.
 We based ourselves in the UK for 4 years.
 Once we had our daughter Sophie we did a trial trip to Thailand when she was 14 months old.
 Then Jack came along and we went long-haul to Europe for 5 weeks when he was 2 and Sophie was 4.
 That trip set the seed for travelling more extensively with the kids, and in 2016 we left for an 8-month round the world trip through South East Asia and Europe when Jack was 3 and Sophie was 5.
 We did some more travel after that to Japan, Fiji and we went up to Europe as far as Lapland last year.
 The kids have now visited 35 countries and us adults have been to 57.